NAME: Direct Bond Interconnect (DBI) technology.

-DBI technology is a hybrid direct bonding technique that allows wafers or die to be bonded with exceptionally fine pitch 3D electrical interconnect at room temperature without any pressure or adhesives.
+DBI technology is a hybrid direct bonding technique that allows wafers to be bonded with exceptionally fine pitch 3D electrical interconnect at room temperature without any pressure or adhesives.
 During processing, industry-standard dielectrics surfaces, like silicon oxide and silicon carbide nitride, with embedded metal bond pads, typically of copper or nickel, are polished to achieve minimal surface roughness.
 Simultaneously, the metal bond pads are slightly dished.
 Polishing and dishing are readily achieved using standard chemical mechanical polishing (CMP) tools.
 Nitrogen-based chemistries are then applied through conventional plasma etch tools.
-Prepared wafers or die can then be simply aligned and placed together resulting in the spontaneous formation of strong chemical bonds between the prepared surfaces.
+Prepared wafers can then be simply aligned and placed together resulting in the spontaneous formation of strong chemical bonds between the prepared surfaces.
 After a moderate batch anneal, the DBI bond pads expand into one another to form a homogeneous metallic interconnect with grain growth across the bond interface.
 Concurrently, the chemical bond between oxides is significantly strengthened, ensuring high reliability without requiring under-fill.

 Very fine pitch interconnect

 Low temperature process